-1. The SPSPAs Expressly Allow Junior Preferred Stock Dividends with Treasury's Prior Written Consent
+1. The Agreements Expressly Allow Junior Preferred Stock Dividends with Treasury's Prior Written Consent

-Contrary to the District Court's ruling, MTD Mem.
-7, the Third Amendment could not have precluded the declaration of Junior Preferred Stock dividends because every version of the SPSPAs expressly allow such declarations.
+Contrary to the District Court's ruling, Mot.
+Dismiss Mem.
+Op.
+7 (A.\\\), the Third Amendment could not have precluded the declaration of Junior Preferred Stock dividends because every version of the Agreements expressly allow such declarations.

-Each SPSPA provides, and Directors agree, that the Board "shall not, . . . without [Treasury's] prior written consent [], declare or pay any dividend . . . other than with respect to the Senior Preferred Stock."
-SPSPAs § 5.1 (A.\\\); Compl., Ex.
-A, 20-21; MTD Opp'n 7; see Defs.'
+Each Agreement provides, and Directors agree, that the Board "shall not, . . . without [Treasury's] prior written consent [], declare or pay any dividend . . . other than with respect to the Senior Preferred Stock."
+Agreements § 5.1 (A.\\\); Compl., Ex.
+A, 20-21 (A.\\\); Mot.
+Dismiss Opp'n 7 (A.\\\); see Defs.'
 Mem. in Opp'n to Pl.'s Mots. to Alter or Amend J. & for Leave to Amend the Compl. ("Combined Opp'n") 5, ECF No. 29 ("Plaintiff[] . . . refer[s] to a covenant in the original Treasury stock agreements[.]").
 Thus, the Third Amendment did not prevent their declaration.
-At most, the Third

-Amendment added a step after the Quarterly Duty before the Boards could declare a dividend.
+At most, the Third Amendment added a step after the Quarterly Duty before the Boards could declare a dividend.
 See supra page 5.

-That fact is confirmed by Fannie Mae's payment of a Junior Preferred Stock dividend while the SPSPAs were in effect. ¶¶12-14 (A.\\\); MTD Opp'n 7-8; Exs.
-5-7.
-That fact is also confirmed by Directors themselves in the GSEs' Forms 10-K filed with the SEC, including those attached to Plaintiff's declaration in opposition to the MTD and cited in his MTD Opposition.
-See MTD Opp'n 43 (quoting Ex.
-12, Freddie Mac 2011 Form 10-K, at 374) ("[T]he Board . . . [has] authority to function in accordance with the duties and authorities set forth in . . . our Bylaws and Board committee charters."); Fannie Mae 2014 Form 10-K, at 28 (A.\\\) ("The [SPSPA]... contain[s] covenants that...require the prior written consent of Treasury before we can . . . pay[] dividends . . . on [] our equity securities (other than the preferred stock or warrant)....Conservator has delegated to Board...authority to function [according to] the[ir] duties and authorities[.]"); Freddie Mac 2014 Form 10-K, at 23, 247 (A.\\\) (same); see also supra note 5.
+That fact is confirmed by Fannie Mae's payment of a Junior Preferred Stock dividend while the Agreements were in effect. ¶¶12-14 (A.\\\); Mot.
+Dismiss Opp'n 7-8; Exs.
+5-7 (A.\\\).
+That fact is also confirmed by Directors themselves in the Companies' Forms 10-K filed with the SEC, including those attached to Plaintiff's declaration in opposition to the Motion to Dismiss and cited in his Motion to Dismiss Opposition.
+See Mot.
+Dismiss Opp'n 43 (quoting Ex.
+12 (Freddie Mac

+2011 Form 10-K, at 374)) ("[T]he Board . . . [has] authority to function in accordance with the duties and authorities set forth in . . . our Bylaws and Board committee charters.")
+(A.\\\); Fannie Mae 2014 Form 10-K, at 28 ("The [Agreement] . . . contain[s] covenants that...require the prior written consent of Treasury before we can . . . pay[] dividends . . . on [] our equity securities (other than the senior preferred stock or warrant)....Conservator has delegated to the Board...authority to function [according to] the[ir] duties and authorities[.]")
+(A.\\\); Freddie Mac 2014 Form 10-K, at 23, 247 (same) (A.\\\); see also supra note 5.

 Thus, given Directors' authority to declare, and duty to determine whether to declare, dividends on Junior Preferred Stock, and given Treasury's purported prior consent authority, the District Court erred in holding that only "further action [] taken by . . .
-[C]onservator" could prevent "100% of the net worth of each [GSE from] flow[ing] to Treasury each quarter."
-MTD Mem.
-7.
+[C]onservator" could prevent "100% of the net worth of each [Company from] flow[ing] to Treasury each quarter."
+Mot.
+Dismiss Mem.
+Op.
+7 (A.\\\).

 Moreover, even if that holding were correct, it is relevant to dividend payment, not declaration.
-Directors still had to perform their Quarterly Duty because their COD duties continued into conservatorship.
-See Perry II, 864 F.3d at 626 ("[T]heir contract-based claims may proceed."); Perry III, 2018 WL 4680197, at \7 ("Plaintiffs effectively state a claim for breaches of the implied covenant [in the CODs].").
+Directors still had to perform their Quarterly Duty because their Certificate duties continued into conservatorship.
+See Perry II, 864 F.3d at 626 ("[T]heir contract-based claims may proceed."); Perry III, 2018 WL 4680197, at \7 ("Plaintiffs effectively state a claim for breaches of the implied covenant [in the Certificates].").
 Directors could have declared dividends without paying them until after the conservatorship.
-Thus, Conservator's control over payment by GSEs is not determinative.
+Thus, Conservator's control over payment by Companies is not determinative.